Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/hi-c-pro-pipeline.md

 ## ALLELE SPECIFIC ANALYSIS
 From the discussion in Chap1.2 we know that there are differences in paternal and maternal X chromosome organization, with the presence of mega-domains on the inactive X chromosome, which are not seen in the active X chromosome.
 Like as we expected, the inactive X chromosome map is partitioned into two mega-domains.
 The boundary between the two mega-domains lies near the DXZ4 micro-satellite.

+HiC-Pro is able to incorporate phased haplotype information in the Hi-C data processing in order to generate allele-specific contact maps.
-HiC-Pro will mask the human genome hg19 by replacing the SNP position by an ‘N’ using the BEDTools utilities [25] and generated the new bowtie2 indexes.
-In practice, the allele-specific analysis can be easily performed by simply specifying to HiC-Pro the list of SNPs and the N-masked indexes for read alignment through the configuration file.
+- First: HiC-Pro will mask the reference genome by replacing the SNP position by an ‘N’ using the BEDTools utilities.
+- Then: Once aligned, HiC-Pro browses all reads spanning a polymorphic site, locates the nucleotide at the appropriate position, and assigns the read to either the maternal or paternal allele.